ib619/VICI_SYNTH/README.md

 The aformentioned structure allowed us to minimise the use of blocking dependencies for data protection, thus minimising the risk of deadlock.

 ## Advanced Features
 The pictures below demonstrate the implementation of several advanced features.
-All of the waveforms present here come from oscilloscope measurements on our synthesizer modules.
+All of the waveforms presented here come from oscilloscope measurements on our synthesizer modules.

 ### 1. Polyphony Up To 4 Keys
 ### 2. Selectable Waveforms: Sine, Triangle, Square, Sawtooth, CML Waveforms